 It is vital to take time to daydream, think, and contemplate.
 It gives our intuition time and space to speak to us.
 However, many modern cultures do not see the value of solitude.
 See why it’s essential.

 “It is easy in the world to live after the world’s opinion; It is easy in solitude to live after our own, but the great man is he who in the midst of the crowd keeps with perfect sweetness the independence of solitude.” ― Ralph Waldo Emerson

 The problem is our modern culture does not value personal time.
 It looks at contemplation as a waste of time.
 It doesn’t appear that anything productive is taking place.
 The cultural narrative is all about being 100% productive, 100% of the time.
-This is unhealthy for our minds and our bodies.
+This drive for productivity is unhealthy for our minds and our bodies.

 The Value of Solitude

 Spending time alone, especially in nature, is good for our mental and physical health.
 Spend time forest bathing or meditating in a garden.
-This is a simple way to connect with our essence.
+It is a simple way to connect with our essence.
 We are, after all, part of nature.

 Solitude and nature go together.
-The wind and the environment bring much needed healing of our soul.
+The wind and the environment bring much-needed healing to our souls.
 We can become so caught up in the commercialized culture that we forget who and what we are.